pschiffe/kube-gluster-demo/README.md

 ## Usage

-The deployment is inteded to by run from the master instance.
+The deployment is intended to by run from the master instance.

 ```
-dnf install git
+dnf install git ansible
 git clone https://github.com/pschiffe/kube-gluster-demo.git
 cd kube-gluster-demo
 vi inventory  # Edit inventory file to suit your needs